DashaBelenik/DashaBelenik/README.md

 ## Hi there 👋

+## I am a beginner QA engineer.
+An open, cheerful person.
+I have such personal qualities as responsibility, perseverance, attentiveness, punctuality, stress resistance.
+I have experience in teamwork in the field of trade and in working on the final project on testing courses.
+I am looking for a job to start my career in the field of IT.

+## My CV

+## Languages

+## Skills and Tools

+## Portfolio

+## Follow me
 <!--
 **DashaBelenik/DashaBelenik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.